robinhood/faust/docs/userguide/settings.rst

 This means when we do commit, we may have buffered up a LOT of messages so commit needs to happen frequently (make sure to decrease :setting:`broker_commit_every`).

-This setting will be removed once transaction support is added in a later version.

 .. _settings-worker: